MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ### Queue

 View and monitor all virtual appointments in the Bookings calendar that you pinned, with updates in real time.
-From here, you can add a new booking, view relevant appointment details, see appointment statuses throughout the day, and send appointment reminders to assign staff and attendees.
+From here, you can add a new booking, view relevant appointment details, see appointment statuses throughout the day, and send appointment reminders to staff and attendees.
 Staff can even join appointments directly from the queue.
 To learn more, see [Monitor appointments and get real-time status updates](expand-teams-across-your-org/bookings-virtual-visits.md#monitor-appointments-and-get-real-time-status-updates).

 :::image type="content" source="media/manage-virtual-appointments-app-queue.png" alt-text="Screenshot of the Queue page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-queue.png":::

 ### Analytics

 Get insight into usage activity and trends in your organization to help optimize virtual appointments to deliver better business outcomes.
 You can view key metrics such as total number of appointments, appointment duration, lobby wait time, and no shows.
-To learn more, see [Teams Virtual Visits usage report](teams-analytics-and-reports/virtual-visits-usage-report.md)
+To learn more, see [Teams Virtual Appointments usage report](teams-analytics-and-reports/virtual-visits-usage-report.md)

 :::image type="content" source="media/manage-virtual-appointments-app-analytics.png" alt-text="Screenshot of the Analytics page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-analytics.png":::

 ### Manage

-Manage your calendar and admin settings.

-For your Bookings calendar, you can update your business details, customize appointment types, set reminders, and add staff and assign roles.
-You can also configure admin settings such as departments and capacity allocation for the Teams EHR connector, your Booking page, and third-party connectors.
+Manage your Bookings calendar settings.
+You can update your business details, customize appointment types, and add staff and assign roles.

 :::image type="content" source="media/manage-virtual-appointments-app-manage.png" alt-text="Screenshot of the Manage page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-manage.png":::

 ## What you need to know about the Virtual appointments app

-Roles

 ## Set up the Virtual appointments app